 "Your teenager is not looking for more content.
 They are looking for a reason to believe that their life means something that cannot be measured.
 That is not an algorithm's job.
 That is a calling the Church was made for."

-God's knowledge of this teenager preceded their first post, their first follower count, their first experience of being included or excluded.
+God's knowledge of this teenager preceded their first post, their first follower count, their first experience of inclusion or exclusion.
 The identity that matters was established before the world had a chance to weigh in.
-This is not a cliché — it is a radical reordering of the question.
 Your worth was settled before you had to earn it.

-Social belonging is fragile — it can be revoked by a bad post, a shift in trend, a falling-out, a move.
+Social belonging is fragile — it can be revoked by a bad post, a shift in trend, a falling-out.
 Paul's declaration is the opposite of fragile.
-Nothing in the list he gives — and notice how comprehensive it is — can sever the belonging God extends.
 Your teenager cannot be unfollowed by God.
 That is not metaphor.
 That is the most secure belonging that exists.

-The word translated "handiwork" is poiema — the same root as the English "poem."
+The word translated "handiwork" is poiema — the root of "poem."
 You are God's crafted work.
-A poem is not an accident; it is intentional, chosen, shaped with care.
-And the works prepared in advance are not a burden but a design — there is something specific your teenager was placed here to do, and it exists independently of whether anyone is watching.
+The works prepared in advance are not a burden but a design — there is something specific your teenager was placed here to do, independently of whether anyone is watching.

 Being seen by an audience is performance.
 Being known by God is intimacy.
-This psalm describes the second, not the first.
 Every day of this teenager's life was written before they created an account.
-Their worth is not a function of engagement metrics.
-It is a statement made by the one who made them.
+Their worth is not a function of engagement metrics — it is a statement made by the one who made them.

 Social media offers the illusion of being chosen — by the algorithm, by followers, by engagement.
 Jesus offers something different in kind: being chosen by name, as a friend, before you had anything to offer.
 This is not earned belonging.
 It is given belonging.
-And it is the only kind that does not require maintenance.
+The only kind that does not require maintenance.

 The research points toward one consistent answer — not programmes, not parental controls, not screen time limits alone.
 Relationships.
 Specifically: the experience of being noticed, named, and known by a real adult who keeps showing up.

-New research from Future of Faith found that 7 in 10 teenagers report that being listened to has deepened their faith, and 8 in 10 agree that listening was important in the moments that shaped their faith most.[12]
+New research from Fuller Youth Institute found that 7 in 10 teenagers report that being listened to has deepened their faith, and 8 in 10 agree that listening was important in the moments that shaped their faith most.
 Not preaching.
 Not programming.
 Listening.

 For parents: the conversation that matters is not about social media usage.
 It is the conversation that goes deeper than the surface your teenager has learned to show you.
 Ask what they are actually afraid of.
 Ask what they are comparing themselves to.
 Ask whether they feel like their life has a point beyond performing it for others.